Stephen Curry launches interview series with Fauci, Abrams and more, as politics push continues

 Curry filmed an interview with Fauci that aired on his Instagram account at the beginning of the pandemic.
 After a positive reaction, he said, he wanted to build on it.
 He founded a production company, Unanimous Media, a few years ago, so “the infrastructure was in place,” Unanimous co-founder and head of content Erick Peyton said.
 “These are the kinds of ideas we want to develop.”

-Given his interest in civic discourse, Curry was asked if he had any interest in a future in politics.
+Given his interest in civic discourse, Curry was asked whether he had any interest in politics.
 He didn’t immediately dismiss the idea of running for office one day.

 “If you asked me three years ago if I was going to sit down with Bill Gates, Dr. Fauci and Stacey Abrams, I would have laughed at you,” he said.
 “So, I mean, who knows?”